 Section B. Books and Accounts.

-Books and accounts of TRIT shall be regularly kept under the direction of the Treasurer.
+Books and accounts of TRIT shall be regularly kept under the direction of the President and Treasurer.

 Section D. Annual Reports.